 Woman power is about finding balance…

-Joan Kirner AC was Victoria’s first woman premier and has a well deserved reputation as a powerful advocate for women’s place in politics.
-“Everyone has a share of power, and if you don’t use your share, others will use it for you!” is how Joan sees things.
+The late Joan Kirner AC (June 1938-June2015) was Victoria’s first woman premier and had a well deserved reputation as a powerful advocate for women’s place in politics.
+“Everyone has a share of power, and if you don’t use your share, others will use it for you!” was how Joan saw things.

 Joan wrote a book with Moira Rayner called The Women’s Power Handbook (1999).
 It remains a relevant ‘bedside bible’ for women wanting to know how power works.
 A central idea is about each woman leader finding her own balance through:

 This is a shorthand for being clear about what you want and why, who you are, and who you value.
 People respond to clarity and vision.
 This does not mean becoming egotistical and or big headed.
 It is not tied to a particular job either.

 - Self-confidence.
 This is an essential prerequisite.
 You have to believe that you can effect change, that you have the ability, the right to try, and the will.
 You must believe that you are worthy of power.
 Self-confidence is the key.